arcadia-unity/ArcadiaGodot/README.md

 ----------
 You'll need a version of [Godot with Mono](https://godotengine.org/download) and `MSBuild` (see the Requirements section on the download page).

-Clone this repository into your project folder.
+Clone this repository into your project folder, under `%godot_project%/addons` subfolder.

 In the Godot Editor, run the `Project > Tools > Mono > Create C# Solution` menu command.